 With great pixels comes great image quality.
-So it's not surprising that PC gamers drool over monitors with 4K resolution.
-A panel packing 8.3 million pixels (3840 x 2160) makes your favorite games look incredibly sharp and realistic.
+So it's not surprising that PC gamers drool over monitors with a 4K resolution.
+A panel packing 8.3 million pixels (3840 x 2160) makes your favorite games look sharp and realistic.
 It also lets you see the most out of the best webcams, which is helpful if you're a streamer.

-In addition to being the highest resolution you can find in a good gaming monitor these days, going 4K also offers the ability to expand to bigger displays while still retaining a sharp image.
-With a packed pixel army, you can stretch your screen size well past 30 inches without having pixels so big that you can see them.
+In addition to being the highest resolution that you can find in a good gaming monitor these days, going 4K also offers the ability to expand to bigger displays while still retaining a sharp image.
+With a packed pixel army, you can stretch your screen size well past 30 inches without having pixels so large that you can see them.
 And the best graphics cards, whether from Nvidia's RTX 30-series or AMD's Radeon RX 6000-series, make a move to 4K even more tempting.

 For those ready for high-res gaming (lucky you), below are the best 4K gaming monitors of 2021, based on our benchmarks.

 When seeking the best 4K gaming monitor for you, consider the following:

 - 4K gaming requires a high-end graphics card.
 If you're not using an Nvidia SLI (opens in new tab) or AMD Crossfire multi-graphics card setup, you’ll want at least a GTX 1070 Ti (opens in new tab) or RX Vega 64 (opens in new tab) for games at medium settings or an RTX-series card or Radeon VII (opens in new tab) for high or greater settings.
 Visit our Graphics Card Buying Guide (opens in new tab) for help.